 Yes.
-Regional economic data are drawn from Emsi's proprietary MR-SAM model, the Census Bureau, and other sources to reflect the specific earnings levels, jobs numbers, unemployment rates, population demographics, and other key characteristics of the region served by the college.
-Therefore, model results for the college are specific to the given region.
+Regional economic data are drawn from Emsi's proprietary MR-SAM model, the Census Bureau, and other sources to reflect the specific earnings levels, jobs numbers, unemployment rates, population demographics, and other key characteristics of the region served by the colleges.
+Therefore, model results for the colleges are specific to the given region.

-Are the funds transferred to the college increasing in value, or simply being re-directed?
+Are the funds transferred to the colleges increasing in value, or simply being re-directed?

-Emsi's approach is not a simple "rearranging of the furniture" where the impact of operations spending is essentially a restatement of the level of funding received by the college.
-Rather, it is an impact assessment of the additional income created in the region as a result of the college spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the college did not exist.
+Emsi's approach is not a simple "rearranging of the furniture" where the impact of operations spending is essentially a restatement of the level of funding received by the colleges.
+Rather, it is an impact assessment of the additional income created in the region as a result of the colleges' spending on payroll and other non-pay expenditures, net of any impacts that would have occurred anyway if the colleges did not exist.

-How does my college's rates of return compare to that of other institutions?
+How does my community college association rates of return compare to that of other college associations?

-In general, Emsi discourages comparisons between institutions since many factors, such as regional economic conditions, institutional differences, and student demographics are outside of the college's control.
+In general, Emsi discourages comparisons between systems or institutions since many factors, such as regional economic conditions, institutional differences, and student demographics are outside of the colleges' control.
 It is best to compare the rate of return to the discount rates of 5.1% (for students) and 1.5% (for society and taxpayers), which can also be seen as the opportunity cost of the investment (since these stakeholder groups could be spending their time and money in other investment schemes besides education).
 If the rate of return is higher than the discount rate, the stakeholder groups can expect to receive a positive return on their educational investment.